GRSEB9S/Haze_noHaze/README.md

 We need to make the modifications below to the original bvlc_reference_caffenet prototxt file (here caffenet_train_val_hazy.prototxt):

-    (a) Change the path for input data and mean image: Lines 24, 40 and 51.
+  - Change the path for input data and mean image: Lines 24, 40 and 51.
-    (b) Change the number of outputs from 1000 to 2: Line 373.
+  - Change the number of outputs from 1000 to 2: Line 373.
 The original bvlc_reference_caffenet was designed for a classification problem with 1000 classes.

 We can print the model architecture by executing the command below :